 In the early 20th century, astronomers realized that the mass of a star is related to its luminosity, or how much light it produces.
 These are both related to the stellar temperature.
 Stars 10 times as massive as the sun shine more than a thousand times as much.

 The mass and luminosity of a star also relate to its color.
-More massive stars are bluer, while less massive stars have a reddish appearance.
+More massive stars are hotter and bluer, while less massive stars are cooler and have a reddish appearance.
 The sun falls in between the spectrum, given it a more yellowish appearance.

 When the stars go out